top of page

 Interesting figures about cenotes

-How do you get to Dzibilchaltún from Mérida?
+How Do You Get to Dzibilchaltún from Mérida?

 The easiest way is by car.
 The excavation site is located on the Merida-Progresso highway (No. 261).
 Take the exit to Dzibilchaltún and continue for about 3 kilometers.